Camilapinz18/proyecto_marketmix/README.md

 ```

 The checkData function checks for the existence of the user.
 It looks through the accounts array to find the username.
 If the username exists, then it verifies that the password is correct.
-If it is correct, it routes the user the corresponding user interface and adds the username to the LocalStorage key 'userLogged'.
+If it is correct, it routes the user to the corresponding user interface and adds the username to the LocalStorage key 'userLogged'.
 If the password is wrong, then it throws an error (Wrong password).
 If the username doesnt exists it throws an error (he username is wrong or doesnt exists).

 When the user login successfully, the usersData information is stored in the LocalStorage 'usersData' key, in order to use that information in the future.